corzblog (about)

 cbguide.php

-this gets re-used so much I separated it
+The bbcode guide.
+This gets re-used so much I separated it out.

 footer.php

-javascript functions for the quick-code buttons.
+JavaScript functions for the quick-code buttons live in here.
 If you add something real groovy, let me know.
+This is also where to find the JavaScript for the scheme editor's color-picker.

 metadata.php

-this is inserted at the top of every page in corzblog, stuff that browsers like to know.
+This is inserted at the top of every page, stuff that browsers like to know.
+You will probably want to edit this.
 I also chucked the starter for the page generation timer in here, handy.

 note: character encoding metadata is hard coded into the pages themselves, reason being, when the webserver finds that data, it reloads the page from scratch with the specified encoding.